benadar293/benadar293.github.io/README.md

 We provide here our improved labels for the [MusicNet dataset](https://arxiv.org/abs/1611.09827) (the original dataset can be found [here](https://www.kaggle.com/imsparsh/musicnet-dataset)).

-The labels are in the form of MIDI files, currently pitch-only.
-Pitch-with-instrument will follow.
-In the meantime, we provide predictions of pitch-with-instrument on the MusicNet test set.
-The labels/predictions were generated automatically by the EM process described in our paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://link-url-here.org).
+The labels are in the form of MIDI files, and include instrument information.
+The labels were generated automatically by an EM process similar to the one described in our paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://link-url-here.org).
+We improved the alignment algorithm, and in order to get more accurate labels, we divided the datast into three groups, based on the ensembles: piano solo, strings, and wind.
+We performed the EM process on each group separately.

-You can train from scratch the architecture from the [MAESTRO paper](https://arxiv.org/abs/1810.12247) on MusicNet recordings with our labels and reach (without pitch-shift augmentation):
+You can train from scratch the architecture from the [MAESTRO paper](https://arxiv.org/abs/1810.12247) on MusicNet recordings with our labels.
+Doing so, we've reached (without any augmentation, not even pitch shift):

 MAPS test set: N note-level F1 and M frame-level F1